-DATE: September 20, 2021
+DATE: October 29, 2021

-SUBJECT: DRAFT Fiscal Impact Analysis - Capital Commerce Center
+SUBJECT: Fiscal Impact Analysis - Capital Commerce Center

-RKG Associates, Inc. (RKG) was retained by the Town of Lancaster to provide an independent analysis of the likely fiscal impacts associated with the proposed Capital Commerce Center (referred to as the Project in this report).
-The Project (Figure 1) is proposed as a multi-phased and multi-tenanted development including a mix of industrial, residential, retail, and recreation uses totaling approximately 2.68 million square feet (SF).
+RKG Associates, Inc. (RKG) was retained by the Town of Lancaster, Massachusetts, to provide an independent analysis of the likely fiscal impacts associated with the proposed Capital Commerce Center (hereinafter Project).
+The Project (Figure 1) is proposed as a multi-phased and multi-tenanted development including a mix of industrial, residential, retail, and recreation uses of approximately 2.68 million square feet (SF).

-Figure 1 - Preliminary Concept Rendering of the Project
+Figure 1 - Preliminary Concept Rendering of Capital Commerce Center